A comment period for this project closes Jun 26, 2023:

 Why is this plan needed?

 This plan is needed to meet the changing needs of park visitors and to support positive visitor experiences in a sustainable manner.
-Mount Rainier grows in popularity each year and experienced a 30% increase in visitation between 2008 and 2018.
-In fact, 70% of annual visitation occurs between July and September, and most use is concentrated in a small number of destinations such as Paradise and the Paradise-area trails.
+Mount Rainier grows in popularity each year.
+From 2008 to 2021 annual visitation rose from 1.1 million visits per year to above 1.7 million visits.
+Approximately 70% of annual visitation occurs between July and September, and most use is concentrated in a small number of destinations such as Paradise and the Paradise-area trails.
 While the park has evaluated some transportation and congestion challenges occurring over the last decade, this corridor management plan is needed to address the following current issues within the Nisqually Corridor:

 Roadway congestion on Highway 706 and Paradise Road.
 Visitors currently experience wait times of more than an hour to enter the park through the Nisqually Entrance Station on busy days, causing congestion both inside and outside of the park.
 Roadway congestion also occurs within the park at popular trailheads, which leads to parking in undesignated areas and pedestrian safety concerns due to limited roadway visibility.
 Reducing congestion will enhance visitor experience of this historic roadway and improve visitor access to recreation opportunities.

-The plan will consider key issues related to visitor experiences, natural and cultural resource protection, and vehicular crowding and congestion along the historic road from the Nisqually Entrance station to Paradise.
-The planning process will provide recommendations for supporting high- quality public access to this area of the park while providing protection for natural and cultural resources and decades of positive visitor experiences.
+The plan proposes management strategies to address key issues related to visitor experiences, natural and cultural resource protection, and vehicular crowding and congestion along the historic road from the Nisqually Entrance station to Paradise.
+The plan provides recommendations for supporting high- quality public access to this area of the park while providing protection for natural and cultural resources and decades of positive visitor experiences.